drtheuns/apitizer_php/docs/user-guide/exception-handling.md

 ## Global exception handler

-To change the default exception strategy for all query builders, you can bind your preferred strategy in Laravel's container.
+To change the default exception strategy for all schemas, you can bind your preferred strategy in Laravel's container.
 This can be done in [a provider](https://laravel.com/docs/6.x/providers).